TidyUtilities

 Common cleanup options

-Find email addresses inside copied messages, contact blocks, CSV snippets, notes, and exported text.
+Find email addresses inside permitted copied messages, contact blocks, CSV snippets, notes, and exported text.

 Clean output